fatibaba/electrica/README.md

-# ELECTRICA
+# ELECTRICA Ontology

-ELEctronic tool for
-Clinicians, Teachers and Researchers In Child Abuse
+An ontology to help describe data for ELEctronic tool for Clinicians, Teachers and Researchers In Child Abuse